 Communities of Practice: A Charter for Collaboration

-Deliverable D4 - Report on Consortium Members Knowledge Transfer Practice (Public Version)
+Public version of Deliverable D4 - Report on Consortium Members Knowledge Transfer Practice now available for download

 This report constitutes Deliverable D4 of the DIFUSE project which is the key output of the work package Assessment of Current Technology Transfer Practice (WP2).
 It provides a structured descriptive overview of the universities in the consortium focussing on their technology and knowledge transfer practices.